Code-Institute-Submissions/Kanoverhuur_Vathorst/README.md

 BUGS:
 - when I changed the third column of the busines section to md-12, navigation-bar started to hide partly behind the hero-image.
+- both forms (booking.html and contact.html) provide an error page after submitting, because the form action has not been defined yet.
+This will be solved in the future when the website will be hosted at the provider.

 ## Deployment